Introduction to Engineering

 EPICS High School

-EPICS, which originated at Purdue University, was created to increase student interest in STEM fields and to meet the engineering needs of nonprofit organizations.
-EPICS takes place in hundreds of high schools throughout the United States.
-Currently, 2 ENGR 102 HS classrooms participate in EPICS service-learning projects.
+EPICS projects take place in hundreds of high schools throughout the United States.
+Currently, two ENGR 102 HS classrooms participate in EPICS service-learning projects.

-We can help you:
+We can help: